Last Updated on October 30, 2023

 Incomplete stress fractures may occur in Paget disease.
-Mild injuries may cause acute true pathologic fractures in weakened pagetic bone.
+Mild injuries may cause acute true pathologic fractures in the weakened pagetic bone.
 Pathologic fractures are more common in women than in men.

 The site of these fractures is the femur, tibia, humerus, spine, and pelvis.
-Subtrochanteric region, followed by the upper third of the femoral shaft and neck of femur are common areas of fractures.
+Subtrochanteric region, followed by the upper third of the femoral shaft and neck of the femur are common areas of fractures.

 It should be suspected in patients who have a sudden increase in bone pain or swelling.
 Sarcoma of Paget disease has a rapid, fatal course.
-Malignant change occurs more in patients with extensive disease than not extensive.
+Malignant change occurs more in patients with an extensive disease than not extensive.

-Men have slightly higher incidence of sarcomatous degeneration than women.
+Men have a slightly higher incidence of sarcomatous degeneration than women.
 The femur is the most commonly affected site, followed by the proximal humerus.

-Peak incidence of sarcoma in Paget’s disease is in 7th and 8th decade.
+The peak incidence of sarcoma in Paget’s disease is in 7th and 8th decade.